mrheinen/lophiid/DETAILED_DESCRIPTION.md

 a random string and so the script could parse the string from the request and echo it back to the requester.
 More information about scripted responses found [here](./SCRIPTING.md).

+Last but not least, there is some templating funtionalities with macros that allow random strings to be generated for things like session cookies and csrf tokens.
+Having these static is often a dead give away to attackers that they deal with a honeypot.

 When a request matches no rule at all then the honeypot will send a default response which is configurable per honeypot.